Skywire/skywire-docker/README.md

 ## [Varnish](https://varnish-cache.org/)

-Varnish is the recommended FPC for M2 and can be installed with teh `skywire-docker` installer.
+Varnish is the recommended FPC for M2 and can be installed with the `skywire-docker` installer.
 Once installed via docker, you can configure it by:

 * https://devdocs.magento.com/guides/v2.3/config-guide/varnish/config-varnish-magento.html
 * Backend host is the Nginx hostname, similar to: `somehost_nginx`